Principal's Message

 Cell phone policy (reminder from last update): Students are permitted to use their cell phone during passing time and in lunch (cell phone use is not permitted in classrooms).
 Please note that personal technology may not be used for audio or video recordings, when such use interferes with the operation of the school; or infringes upon the general health, safety and welfare of students or employees.
 This is a violation of our acceptable use and school board policy as it relates to the use of personal technology devices.
 We also continue to see the impact that social media, specifically Snapchat chat rooms, is having on our students and their relationships with their peers.
 I ask that you continue to monitor your students’ use of their phone and social media.

-8th grade moving up day: Save the date!
+8th grade moving up day (from last update): Save the date!
 Our moving up day ceremony will be held on Monday, June 17, 2024 at the HS PAC.
 The ceremony will begin at 1:30 p.m.

 Medications on our 8th Grade Boston Trip (from our nurses’ office): We are now accepting medications and medication orders in the Health Office for the Boston Trip.